zapodeanu/Verify_Duplicate_IPv4_Addresses/README.md

 This script will load the CLI template from the file with the name "configuration_template.txt".
 Update the template file with the desired content.

 - This script will:
   - load a file with a CLI configuration that is intended to be deployed to a network device
- - identify the IPv4 addresses that will be configured on interfaces
+  - identify and validate the IPv4 addresses that will be configured on interfaces
   - search using the DNA Center inventory database if these IPv4 addresses are configured on any interfaces, regardless the operational state of the interface, if "up" or "down"
   - find if any clients are using the IPv4 addresses
   - determine if deploying the configuration file will create an IP duplicate

 ## Test